lachrymaLF/Coloramen/README.md

 [Detailed discussion on Adobe Community](https://community.adobe.com/t5/after-effects/change-colorama-colors-via-scripting/m-p/10392133)

 Where the section of keys begin and end, and where the total number of keys is stored seem to differ from setup to setup.
-For the *template.ffx* provided in this repository, the keys starts on 0CD0 and the byte containing the number of keys is stored in 0ED3.
+For the *template.ffx* provided in this repository, the keys starts on 2D1C and the byte containing the number of keys is stored in 2F1F.
+It also seems that the same data repeats once at 0CD0 and 0ED3 (keys and # of keys, respectively), but they do not seem to matter when the .ffx is applied.

 ### ID Labels of the effect (As of CC 2021 12.0.0, Colorama v1.1)